microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 - Rename the file from `.env.sample` to `.env`.
 - Add all the required Azure resource credentials in the `.env` file.
 This includes: Azure OpenAI, model deployments, AI Search, Azure Document Intelligence, and Azure Blob
     - **HINT:** For **Azure OpenAI, Model Deployments, AI Search, Document Intelligence** You can get these credentials through the Azure AI Studio and clicking on your hub.
 Click on the **Connections** tab on the left navigation bar.
 Click on your AOAI resource and you should see the **API Key** as well as the **Target**, which is your endpoint.
-Do the same for your AI Search resource.
+Do the same for your AI Search and Document Intelligence resource.
 Model deployment names should be the same as the ones populated in the `.env.sample` file.
     - **HINT:** Document Intelligence is part of AI Services.
     - **HINT:** For **Azure Blob**, you will need to go to the [Azure Portal](portal.azure.com).
 Now, locate the resource group you made when creating your hub within the AI Studio.
 Click on your **Storage account** resource and click on **Security + networking** and find **Access keys**.
 You should be able to see the **Storage account name**, **key**, and **Connection string**.